wesgarland/niim/README.md

 #### Enabling Autostart
-If your work flow does not involve setting breakpoints the moment `niim` launches, you might like to enable autostart; this feature skips the first `niim> ` prompt and starts running the attached process right away.
+If your work flow does not involve setting breakpoints the moment `niim` launches, you might like to enable autostart; this feature skips the first `niim› ` prompt and starts running the attached process right away.

 To enable autostart globally, set `niim.autostart=true` in ~/.niim/config.
 To enable it only when